 What is DMX?

 DMX is short for Digital Multiplex Signal, a protocol to control LED lighting.
 It gives out unidirectional commands to the LED fixtures.
 These signals operate the LED lights in unison, creating numerous effects.
-DMX system consists of three essential components, controllers that produce the signals, cables that carry the signals, and light fixtures that receive the signals.
+DMX system consists of three essential components, controllers that produce the signals, cables that carry the signals, and lighting fixtures that receive the signals.

-We will explore the world of DMX controllers and see what it is all about.
+We will explore the world of DMX and see what it is all about.
 This guide contains sufficient technical knowledge to help you get started.

 DMX controller is a console that utilizes the DMX protocol to control the output lighting effects.
 The signal produced travels through all the connected fixtures in a daisy chain (linear) manner.
 Using DMX consoles, the user can control the lighting via a single cable.